-Oxidation and reduction reactions are always found to go hand in hand during redox reactions.
-Whenever an element or compound oxidized, another element or compound must be simultaneously reduced.
-Thus oxidizing agents reduced but reducing agents oxidized.
+Oxidation and reduction reactions are always found to go hand in hand during a redox reaction.
+Thus in the oxidation-reduction process, one element or compound oxidizing agent, another element or compound must be simultaneously reducing agent.

 Classically oxidation has defined as the combination of oxygen or electronegative element with another element or compound or as the removal of hydrogen or electropositive element from a chemical compound.